TryggviU/glac_by_volc/README.md

 Repository for code\* used to locate glaciers within a radial distance from volcanoes, and perform analysis on the geometries and dynamics of those glaciers.

-> \*The code will be made available upon publication of results.

 ## Data